East Noel, Nova Scotia

 East Noel is an unincorporated community in the Canadian province of Nova Scotia, located in East Hants Municipality in Hants County.
-The community is sometimes referred to as "Densmore Mills", a locality within East Noel.
+The community is sometimes referred to as Densmores Mills, a locality within East Noel.

 History

 Acadians

 East Noel may have been Vil Robere - first settled by the Robert Henry family.
 Dwellings marked on contemporaneous maps suggest that the village around the Noel Bay was much larger than any other along the shore.
 These maps suggest that around the Noel Bay there may have been two villages - Vil Noel to the west and Vil Robere to the east in present-day East Noel.
 The fact that Vil Robere was the first village established might lend itself to the strong possibility that Noel Doiron would likely have joined his brother-in-law in the Noel Bay, which also suggests that Vil Robere is East Noel.

 Alternatively, there is evidence to suggest that Vil Robere is Selma, Nova Scotia.